 While there's usually enough going on in most landscapes to proof them against less-than-ideal weather and poor light, the seascape turns out to be rather fickle in comparison: if the conditions are off by even a little bit, all the things that made a particular scene interesting can disappear.

-This was one of many mistakes I made on moving to Seattle—I didn't know under what conditions the sea would be at its best.
+This was one of the mistakes I made when I first started painting in Seattle—I didn't know under what conditions the sea would be at its best.
 I tried to paint when everything was working against me.
 That immediately put me in the situation of trying to "pretty up" every scene and make it look more interesting than it really was.

 It took me a year or two to discover that morning light at low tide on windy spring days offers the best conditions for the Seattle beaches.
 North wind seems to provide the biggest wave action at the south end of Puget Sound.
 Winds from the west and south (which are prevalent in the winter months) don't have enough sea room to generate large waves.